 Addressing the philosophy of Athena SWAN , we look to minimise early starts and late finishes, and ensure Christmas, New Year and Easter are included in vacations.

-You will have access to teaching staff who actively undertake research in health and social care at one of the UK's top research universities (REF, 2014).
+Our teaching staff actively undertake research in health and social care at one of the UK's top research universities (REF, 2021).

-Our staff's specialist research interests include deaf people and children (SORD), adoption and looked after children, agile working in practice, safeguarding practice, community and belonging, LGBT, experiences of race and culture in social work education, learning for professional practice and researching social work pedagogy.
+Specialist research interests include deaf adults and children, agile working in social work practice, community and belonging, LGBTQ+ older adult care, race and sexuality, digital and material practices in children and family social work, experiences of race and culture in social work education, and learning for professional practice.

 Teaching and learning